IMTtugraz/PySeus/docs/source/index.rst

 PySeus Documentation
 ====================

-PySeus is a simple viewer for MRI data.
+PySeus is a simple viewer for MRI data written in Python.

 .. toctree::
    :maxdepth: 1
    :caption: Using PySeus

    installation
-   loading
+   startup
-   navigation
+   navigating
-   evaluation
+   evaluating

 .. toctree::
    :maxdepth: 1